MilkyTheProgrammer/neptune/README.md

-# neptune bot v2
+# neptune bot v3

 Put it in tampermonkey and you are good to go!

-The prefix is /
+The prefix is -

-I obfuscated it so you cant edit it ;)